scartwright91/pygame-tutorials/speech_bubbles/README.md

-# Speech boxes in pygame
+# Speech bubbles in pygame

 These scripts demonstrate how to implement speech boxes for sprites in pygame.